TERREMEMBER/znbase/docs/content/v2.2/secure/audit-logging/ycql.md

 </ul>

-This document describes how to enable and configure audit logging in YugabyteDB for the YCQL API.
+This document describes how to enable and configure audit logging in ZNbaseDB for the YCQL API.

 ## Synopsis